opendataphilly/opendataphilly-jkan/_datasets/election-board-who-worked-on-election-day.md

 maintainer: Seth Bluestein
 maintainer_email: seth.bluestein@phila.gov
 notes: "This data reflects which Election Board Officials worked on Election Day and\
-  \ received payment for their services.\r\n\r\nTrouble downloading or have questions\
+  \ received payment for their services."
-  \ about this City dataset?
-Visit the [OpenDataPhilly Discussion Group](http://www.phila.gov/data/discuss/)"
 organization: City of Philadelphia
 resources:
 - description: ''